-As if that weren’t enough, their third LP, Peace of Mind, released in 2012 with additional acoustic and dub versions of all twelve songs, marked an even higher chart debut: #13 on the Billboard Top 200, not to mention #1 on the Reggae chart and #1 on the Independent chart – and it was the #4 iTunes album overall.
+The triple-album Peace of Mind, released in 2012 with acoustic and dub versions, marked an even higher chart debut: #13 on the Billboard Top 200.
+It hit #1 on both the Reggae and Independent charts, and was the #4 iTunes album overall.

 Management : C3 Management

 North American Booking : Paradigm Agency

 apinkus [at] paradigmagency [dot] com

 Oregon Music News

 Santa Barbara Independent